IN THIS SECTION…

 The work in this group is meant to complement other forms of treatment such as individual psychotherapy and 12-step fellowship.
 A commitment to attend all sessions is required.

 Early Recovery Group

-In the early stages of recovery from sex addiction, addicts struggle with managing compulsive behaviors while dealing with painful emotions and rebuilding relationships.
+In the early stages of recovery from sex addiction, addicts struggle with managing compulsive behaviors while dealing with painful emotions and rebuilding relationships devastated by the trauma of addiction.
 The addict needs to establish new ways of being in the world.
-Anger, depression and shame are common feelings associated with this period of recovery.
+Anger, depression, and shame are common feelings associated with this period of recovery.
 It is those emotions that may lead the addict to act out and restart his destructive cycle.
-The Early Recovery Group offers its members an opportunity to unpack these emotions, fight isolation and build a community of support.
+The Early Recovery Group offers its members an opportunity to unpack these emotions, fight isolation, and build a community of support.
 The addict works through the early phase of recovery with others on the same path.
 The group dynamic creates a powerful way to heal from the chaos and shame of sex addiction in a confidential, nonjudgmental environment.

-A Certified Sex Addiction Therapist facilitates the Early Recovery Group.
-The group is structured to help the addict maintain sobriety, create a healthy relationship with sex, and lead a more fulfilling life.
+The Early Recovery Group is structured to help the addict maintain sobriety, create a healthy relationship with sex, and lead a more fulfilling life.
 The group’s focus is to help you live free of dysfunctional behaviors.
-Homework assignments are given to support your self discovery and keep you focused on making positive changes.
+Homework assignments are given to support your self-discovery and keep you focused on making positive changes.

 Partners Support Group

 Learning that your spouse or partner is addicted to sex can be emotionally and physically devastating.
 Often this follows a discovery of the loved one’s acting out behaviors including affairs, prostitution, and excessive online chat or use of pornography.
 You may wonder if you will ever by able to recover from the sense of betrayal and loss.